flotiq/flotiq-docs/docs/API/open-api-schema.md

    ],
 ...
 ```

+!!! tip
+    You can use the `hydrate=1` parameter along with the [OpenAPI generator](https://flotiq.com/docs/API/generate-package/#generate-server-libraries-or-clients-for-other-languages) to generate SDK packages that will support object hydration.

 ## Getting your Scoped Open API Schema :fontawesome-solid-triangle-exclamation:{ .pricing-info title="Unavailable in Free subscription plan" }[^1]

 If you want to get your Scoped Open API Schema from Flotiq,